smscommunity/sms-guide/info/il/rules.md

     <img src="https://media.discordapp.net/attachments/529145099003887618/893497205514711150/unknown.png" width="150">

     3. ***Videos are encouraged for every IL**.
 Videos legitimise runs, show respect for the competition, and provide documentation/ideas for all to learn from, at all skill-levels/parts of the leaderboard.*
-    4. **Video is required for specific setup-intensive levels**, namely `Sirena 2 Reds Setup`, any hyper-hover IL (see rule #6), and (temporarily) any IL using the red button delay glitch.

 5. **Video validity criteria:** every link must be to a valid video, "valid" meaning:
     1. The video **must include the entire gameplay** of the run (i.e. every input), and **should include the entire run** (i.e. while the timer is running, including the whole intro cutscene).
 Videos missing timed non-gameplay might be removed (per mod discretion).